 If you'd like to learn more about assertive behavior, why not take a look at how we can help?

-Maybe the answer is in the language we use to describe assertive behaviour – and in the stereotypes we use to define men and women.
+Maybe the answer is in the language we use to describe assertive behavior – and in the stereotypes we assign to men and women.

 For many people, assertiveness is a masculine trait.
 One